Meet the Board of Directors

 Keith Barnes, '76 Environmental Studies

-Barnes has over 35 years of experience in semiconductor, manufacturing and test companies.
+Keith Barnes has over 35 years of experience in semiconductor, manufacturing and test companies.
 He has held chairman and chief executive officer positions for three public companies over 15 years, served on five public company boards, and has manufacturing expertise in China, Malaysia, Singapore, Europe and the United States.
-Barnes was recently named to the Board of Directors of Intermec, Inc. and Spansion.
+Barnes is a director of Intermec, Inc. and Spansion.
 His most recent position was chairman of Verigy, a semiconductor equipment company, which focuses on IC, multi-chip modules, and subassembly test.
 He served as division president of Agilent Technologies semiconductor test business, which spun out to become Verigy, and held executive positions with Electroglas, Cadence and Kontron.

 Phillip R. “Phil” Boyce, '66 Business Administration